 In July of 2009, owner Sherry Delamarter opened Cowgirl Sea-Horse’s doors.
-Delamarter, who is no amateur when it comes to the restaurant business, owns other successful establishments such as Tortilla Flats, Gulf Coast, and their well-known sister restaurant, Cowgirl, in the West Village.
-This Tex-Mex and seafood restaurant offers a variety of drinks and dinner specials everyday of the week as well as interactive game nights, such as trivia on Wednesdays.
+Delamarter, who is no amateur when it comes to the restaurant business, owns other successful establishments such as Tortilla Flats, Gulf Coast and their well-known sister restaurant, Cowgirl, in the West Village.
+This Tex-Mex and seafood restaurant offers a variety of drinks and dinner specials every day of the week as well as interactive game nights, such as trivia on Wednesdays.
 This multi-colored and creatively decorated restaurant gives off a cozy vibe and is an ace place to dine in Lower Manhattan.

 Inhabiting an 1885 smokehouse where they found their name on an old advertisement, Fresh Salt was opened in 2004 as a neighborhood American bar and café.
-Ever since it opened, their customers were always unique, ranging from businessmen and women in the daytime to musicians and sailors at night.
+Ever since it opened, their customers have always been unique, ranging from businessmen and women in the daytime to musicians and sailors at night.
 This bar has an old-school feel and a charm that is indescribable, which is why it is remains so popular.
 Fresh Salt provides good music and signature sandwiches.

 The Paris Café

 The Paris Café has been around since 1873, which makes it one of New York City’s oldest pubs.
 So much history lies within the four walls of this restaurant.
 For instance, Thomas Edison used this place as his second office, and Theodore Roosevelt would come in for a pint during his time as the head of the New York City Police Department.
 Not only famous for its history, this establishment is well known for their wide variety of craft beers and wholesome cooking.
 The Paris Café, which overlooks the East River, is the go-to place to watch sporting events while having a great meal.